alfmep/libujson/README.md

 **-a, --array-lines** In any resulting JSON output, print JSON array items on separate lines.

+**-o, --color** Print resulting JSON in color, if the output is to a tty.

 **-v, --version** Print version and exit.

 **-h, --help** Print help and exit.